 What are AI and Machine Learning?

-Artificial intelligence (AI) and machine learning (ML) are common buzzwords that are thrown around in many different spaces.
-In many different software applications today, it seems that AI and ML are touted as features or capabilities.
-However, first of all, what exactly is artificial intelligence (AI) and machine learning (ML)?
+Artificial intelligence (AI) and machine learning (ML) are common buzzwords that are thrown around in many spaces.
+In many software applications today, it seems that AI and ML are touted as features or capabilities.
+However, first, what exactly is artificial intelligence (AI) and machine learning (ML)?

 These two terms seem like they may belong in a futuristic film or as part of science fiction.
 However, the technologies are very real tools for today’s modern applications.
 In fact, if you have interacted with the following technologies, you have actually already interacted with both AI and ML: